AntoineRichard/OmniLRS/wiki/modes/Modes.md

 Now that you know hydra's basics, let's jump into how to configure the differt modes.

-## Introduction

-Modes are what allows the user to use the same environment for different purposes.
-Say you want to use the lunalab to run a robotic task, you can use the ROS1 or ROS2 modes.
-But if you wanted to use this environment to generate a dataset for rock detection, you could use the SDG mode.

-As of now we support 3 modes:
-- ROS1: Noetic
-- ROS2: Foxy, or Humble, also compatible with SpaceROS!
-- SDG: Synthetic Data Generation

-As ROS1 is no longer supported, and is no longer shipped with the latest ubuntu releases, it will be phased out with the next release.
-Having both ROS1 and ROS2 creates more work when adding new features, but also makes docker container generation more complicated.

->[!Note]
-> Future release will include:
-> - SDG_SLAM: A mode to generate image sequence to evaluate SLAM & 3D reconstruction algorithms.
-> - SDG_LRO: A mode to generate LRO like images to test different set of algorithms.

 ## ROS1
 This mode launches the simulation in ROS1 mode.
 This means that both the robots and the labs inside the simulation will be running using ROS1 nodes.
 There is no specific parameters for it.